-The main categories in a Crimson database are as follows...
+The main categories in a Crimson 3.1 database are described in this section.

 Communications

 This category specifies which protocols are to be used on the target device's serial ports and Ethernet ports.
 Where master protocols are used (i.e. protocols in which the Red Lion hardware initiates data transfer to and from a remote device) you can also use this icon to specify one or more devices to be accessed.
 Where slave protocols are used (i.e. protocols in which the Red Lion hardware receives and responds to requests from other systems) you can specify which data items are to be exposed for read or write access.
 You can also use this category to move data between remote devices via the protocol converter, to configure expansion cards and to configure services.